JayJaewonYoo/CSC420_Project/README.md

 ## Results

 Results of the inpainting algorithm on images can be found under the `\gifs` folder.
 The gif demonstrates the step by step progress of the algorithm inpainting the masked region.
+Additional outputs of the inpainting algorithm used in our report can be found in the `results` folder.